This page aims to give an overview of the range of currently available treatments for dementia.

-Treatment for other symptoms of dementia including aggression and anxiety
+Treatments for other symptoms of dementia

 Some people with dementia experience agitation, aggression, delusions (negative or mistaken beliefs), severe anxiety, hallucinations, sleep disturbances and other behavioural symptoms.

 These symptoms can be difficult for a carer to manage and you might hear them called ‘challenging behaviours’.
-They are also known as neuropsychiatric symptoms or behavioural and psychological symptoms of dementia: ‘BPSD’.
+They are also known as neuropsychiatric symptoms or behavioural and psychological symptoms of dementia (BPSD).

 While these symptoms may be difficult to handle, there are simple things that might help.
-It may be possible to uncover the cause, or trigger, of aggression or agitation.
+It may be possible to uncover the cause or trigger of aggression or agitation.
 A person’s physical health could affect their behaviour – they may be constipated or need the toilet.
 Someone’s surroundings can also affect their behaviour, as well as their feelings towards certain situations.

 Finding out if there are triggers that cause aggressive or agitated behaviour means it might be possible to remove, treat or avoid them.
 Mild behavioural symptoms can often be helped with adjustments to physical surroundings, reassurance or changes to daily routine.
 Possible triggers could include:

 For advice and support for coping with challenging behaviours and caring for someone with dementia, you can contact one of the organisations listed here.
 Your doctor or nurse will also be able to offer you advice.